 There are a handful of aliases people use when referring to marketing automation, including “autoresponders,” “trigger marketing,” and “automated customer journeys.”
 Although they sound different, these terms all refer to some form of marketing automation.

-Many marketers use marketing automation for email automation, or automating email messages that are triggered by certain conditions.
+Many marketers use marketing automation for email automation or email marketing automation, or automating email messages that are triggered by certain conditions.
 But, marketing automation software can actually do many other things, including:

 - Sending SMS marketing messages (e.g. Keeping event attendees in the loop with live SMS updates)